makersacademy/takeaway-challenge/MYREADME.md

 * created a menu class with a list(), implemented hash for list.
 * removed list() and replaced with menu.
 More fancy dish names and prices implemented.
 As well as print_menu().
 * create a new order().
+* create a fakeOrder to help save time! and keep accuracy during testing.
+* create a test in Order class that stores a new_order and returns the total payment price.